-The A/D converters on the HERON-IO5V can sample at a rate of 210MSPS, this gives a data rate of 840Mbytes/sec .
+The use of the 100Mhz clock for the A/Ds means that 400Mbytes/sec of data is being produced from the A/Ds.
 A DSP or Host program cannot consume data at that rate, so it is useless to write that data directly to the HERON FIFOs.

 Example 2 provides a FIFO inside the FPGA that has 511 locations.
-Into each of those locations a 32 bit word is stored that is formed as follows :-
+Into each of those locations a 32 bit word is stored that is formed as follows:-